MiraBellierr/jasmine-revolt/README.md

 ## ❤️ About

 Jasmine is a simple RPG Discord bot ⚔️ developed by Mirabellier for fun.
-You can invite it to your Discord server by clicking [this link](https://app.revolt.chat/bot/01H1D78A8NZ6RKA4NZYWJS4B0P)!
+You can invite it to your Revolt server by clicking [this link](https://app.revolt.chat/bot/01H1D78A8NZ6RKA4NZYWJS4B0P)!
 You can also join our Revolt server [Kawaii Paradise](https://rvlt.gg/FQqWfvQt) for all questions, suggestions, and assistance!
 It comes packaged with a variety of fun commands and utility commands that can be useful for your server.

 ## 🧡 Features